 Who is Eligible for SGLI?

-U.S. military servicemembers are automatically enrolled into SGLI.
-The following servicemembers are considered eligible:
+U.S. military service members are automatically enrolled into SGLI.

-- Active duty servicemembers of Army, Navy, Air Force, Marines and Coast Guard
+- Active duty service members of the Army, Navy, Air Force, Marines, and Coast Guard

 - National Oceanic and Atmospheric Administration (NOAA) commissioned members

 - U.S. Public Health Service (USPHS) commissioned members

 - Reserve Officers Training Corps members, cadets, and midshipman engaged in authorized training

 - National Guard and members of the Ready Reserve who are scheduled for 12 or more periods of inactive training per year